Josh1xs/Josh1xs/README.md

 ##  About Me

-* 🚀 I love designing and building robust **backend systems** and administrative platforms that solve real-world logistical and data management challenges.
+*  I love designing and building robust **backend systems** and administrative platforms that solve real-world logistical and data management challenges.
-* 💻 My main focus is **Backend Web Development**, creating efficient workflows, reliable API architectures, and managing complex databases.
+* My main focus is **Backend Web Development**, creating efficient workflows, reliable API architectures, and managing complex databases.
-*  I also have solid foundations  frontend logic using **JavaScript**, and UI wireframing/design layout with **Figma**.
+* also have solid foundations  frontend logic using **JavaScript**, and UI wireframing/design layout with **Figma**.
-* 🌐 Always open to collaborating on **innovative projects** that require backend, data optimization, and collaborative teamwork.
+*  Always open to collaborating on **innovative projects** that require backend, data optimization, and collaborative teamwork.

 <hr />

-## 📬 How to reach me
+##  How to reach me

 * ✉️ **Email:** [m4valor@gmail.com](mailto:m4valor@gmail.com)
 * 📸 **Instagram:** [@josh103_](https://www.instagram.com/josh103_/)